remy-abergel/linear-superres/matlab/README.md

 MATLAB path.
 All provided modules will be immediately available from your MATLAB console (**no compilation/mex-interfacing needed**).

-From the MATLAB console, type help + "*name of the module*" to display a short documentation of a provided module, for instance typing
+From the MATLAB console, use the `help` command to display the documentation related to each provided module, for instance typing

 ```matlab
 help leastsquares_superres